W.K. Kellogg Biological Station

 All student housing at KBS is shared in the KBS Apartments or the Orchard Dorm Suites.
 Depending on availability, the KBS Conference Center may be able to honor a request for private housing, but additional charges will apply.

-Students taking at least 4 credits of KBS summer courses (or a 2-week intensive) in each session the student plans to attend, and eligible for Federal Pell Grant awards will be awarded a 100% housing scholarship.
+Students eligible for Federal Pell Grant awards will be eligible for a 100% housing scholarship.
 To be considered for this scholarship, eligible students must submit a PDF of their most recent MSU Financial Aid Award letter demonstrating they are Pell Grant eligible when they apply for courses at KBSsummer@msu.edu.

 ***All housing scholarships will be transmitted directly to the KBS Conference Center on behalf of each student and reported to MSU Financial Aid.